 My students and I use a variety of paleolimnological techniques to understand the history of lakes from the perspective of: 1) the influence of climate variability on aquatic ecosystem services (AES), particularly the link between climate and lake hydroecology; 2) the impact of anthropogenic degradation on AES, and 3) the degree to which lake remediation efforts are successful in improving AES.

 We assess paleolimnological change, often through analysis of freeze cores, which preserve an undisturbed record of paleolimnological change, particularly at the critical sediment-water interface.
-We are able to determine the rate of paleolimnological change at near annual resolution through the use of a custom-constructed freeze core microtome, developed in my lab, which permits accurate subdivision cores to 0.2 mm.
+We are able to determine the rate of paleolimnological change at near annual resolution through the use of a custom-constructed freeze core microtome, developed in my lab, which permits accurate subdivision of cores to 0.2 mm.
 We utilize time series analysis techniques to recognize trends and cycles in the climate record, and other biostatistical methods to monitor other aspects of paleolimnological change (e.g. nutrient loading, road salt contamination, etc).
 We also investigate the hydroecology of modern lake systems, as accurate paleolimnological reconstructions can only be developed by comparison with present-day conditions.

 Current Research Projects: